 You should read your own policy because you’re responsible for knowing what’s covered.
-However, insurance policies are often written in unfamiliar language and filled with references to other parts of the policy that are equally difficult to read out of context.
+However, insurance policies are often written in an unfamiliar language and filled with references to other parts of the policy that are equally difficult to read out of context.
 That’s why Effective Coverage works to make insurance more accessible.
-We updated our Arkansas Renters Insurance Guide for 2017 because insurance policies change from year to year.

 - Who Is Effective Coverage?